 The only other WordPress plans to offer these SEO tools are the Jetpack Premium and Professional plans for self-hosted sites.

-Business plan users have access to Jetpack Search — a powerful onsite search tool.
+Business plan users can access Jetpack Search — a powerful onsite search tool.

 Advanced E-Commerce Features

-In addition to WooCommerce (which we discuss below), you can start selling easily on WordPress with a Premium plan.
+In addition to WooCommerce, you can start selling easily on WordPress with a Premium plan.